Orange Peel

 Dried orange peel has a concentrated orange flavor and is delightful in infusions, culinary dishes, and as an extract.
 Native to China, sweet orange is now cultivated in warm climates around the globe.

-Orange peel is aromatic and bitter; it stimulates appetite and digestion and is found in many respiratory formulas.
+Orange peel is and ; it stimulates appetite and and is found in many respiratory formulas.

 Herbalists trained in Traditional Chinese Medicine (TCM) have used mature mandarin orange peel, to improve digestion, relieve intestinal gas and bloating, and resolve phlegm.
 This peel acts primarily on the digestive and respiratory systems.